skrotnisse/messageboard/README.md

 # Deployment using Docker

 This requires docker to be installed.
-Create a docker image from project-root by:
+Create a docker image from the /MessageBoardService directory by:
 ```
 sudo docker build -t messageboardservice .
 ```